How to Choose the Best Weekender or Overnight Bag (Expert Advice)

-Did your email get a reply from a real person who answered your questions or concerns?
-Or did you get back an auto reply with no follow up?
+Did your email get a reply from a real person who answered your quest-up?
 If your question is replied to by a real person, that's a promising sign.
 These types of things matter, especially if you have a problem after the sale.

-Your Leather Overnight Bag is Made Of What?
+Your Leather Weekender Bag is Made Of What?

 They are using the term to mean, "non-leather".
 But they never mention what that non-leather material is.
-If it's not leather or cotton, then it's man made.
-If it's man-made then there is a extremely high probability it's some kind of plastic.
+If it's not leather or cotton, then it's man-made.
+If it's man-made then there is an extremely high probability it's some kind of plastic.

-If they called it what it is, plastic and were asking $1700 would that give you a warm and fuzzy feeling?
+If they called it what it is, plastic, and were asking $1700 would that give you a warm and fuzzy feeling?
 Be wary of the marketing hype and gimmicky phrases.
-Making a weekend bag out of plastic film is one of the cheapest way to do it.
+Making an overnight bag out of plastic film is one of the cheapest ways to do it.

-If you see an overnight travel bag sporting the "vegan" label, and are concerned, ask what the material really is.
+If you see weekender bags sporting the "vegan" label, and are concerned, ask what the material really is.
 And if you do not receive a straight answer, continue shopping.

 Slightly above the PVC, imitation leather or "vegan" is bonded leather.
-Bonded leather is made from scrap leather, scrap PVC, fillers and bonding agents.
-A paste is created, heated and spread thinly over a large surface, cooled and cut into the patterns to make the product.
+Bonded leather is made from scrap leather, scrap PVC, fillers, and binding agents.
+A paste is created, heated, and spread thinly over a large surface, cooled, and cut into patterns to make the product.